Ai Agents 3 min read

 π0.7 builds on the company’s previous Vision-Language-Action (VLA) architectures.
 The model ingests Internet-scale vision-language pretraining data alongside specialized multi-robot datasets.
 It processes this multimodal input and directly outputs low-level motor commands.

 The core capability relies on compositional generalization rather than rote memorization.
-During internal testing, the model successfully operated an air fryer despite having only two relevant training episodes in its entire dataset.
-One episode showed a robot closing a door.
-The other showed a robot placing a bottle inside an object.
-The model synthesized these isolated behaviors to complete the novel air fryer task.
+During internal testing, the model successfully operated an air fryer despite minimal relevant training data.
+The closest episodes in the dataset showed a robot pushing an air fryer basket and interacting with the appliance in a home setting, plus data from the open-source DROID dataset on a different robot platform.
+The model synthesized these fragmented behaviors to complete the novel air fryer task with step-by-step language coaching.
 If you build multi-agent systems or physical robotic controllers, this capability drastically reduces the burden of gathering exhaustive task-specific demonstration data.

 Performance Benchmarks